Bira/octopus-carnival/_drafts/wir-mm2-4e-dragon-gold.md

     - lets-read
 ---

-Gold dragons are the original metallics and have been around since the days of BECMI.
+Gold dragons are the original metallics and have been around since the beginning of D&D.

 ## The Lore